StefanoPenazzi/chameleonQuant/README.md

 }

 ```
 As you can see in the code, the first step is to add a query with the necessary information to a list used in a call to the database to generate a Dataset object.
 Next, the strategy is built by passing the time series contained in the dataset and a set of parameters.
-The strategy is simulated on the time series using its run() method.
+The strategy is simulated on the time series using the run() method.
 Each strategy inherting the abstract class StrategyAbstract is evaluated by default using a set of indicators (see table below).

 <table>